aseoaneo23/QA-technical-test/README.md

 - NPM

 ### How to run 🎯
 You need to have Node.js installed before using Cypress.
 You can find more information [here](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs)

-For rest of the installations move to project folder in command prompt and type
+For rest of the installations move to project folder in command prompt, enter on "Prueba_automatizacion" file and type

     npm install